 Urban Forestry Option.
 Urban and community forestry is the fastest growing segment of the forestry profession, especially in the northeast, where the total expenditure of time and money on community forestry (nursery, planting, pruning, removals, and line clearance) exceeds that spent on woodlands.
 This certificate is designed to provide students with the necessary credentials for employment by providing the fundamental knowledge and expertise required for this field. (see the Urban Forestry Certificate Program)

 Program Learning Goals

-Understand the history of environmental planning and policy, including contemporary practices and their impact on people and the land.
+- Understand the history of environmental planning and policy including contemporary and sustainable practices and their impact on people and the land.

 - Evaluate implications of institutions and policy in terms of their ability to shape sustainable regions.